 Having breast reduction surgery can decrease the size of your chest in both size and weight.
 It often gives the person a more shapely physique.
 The results can also give the person a more proportionate, natural-looking silhouette.
 Another circumstance where someone may benefit from a reduction procedure is when one breast is considerably larger than the other.

-The professionals at Bose Plastic Surgery in Valparaiso, IN will be happy to go over the procedure and benefits with you at a personal consultation.
+The professionals at Bose Plastic Surgery in Tampa, FL will be happy to go over the procedure and benefits with you at a personal consultation.
 If you feel the size of your breasts negatively impacts your life, contact our office today to schedule your consultation!
 Through this process, we can help you decide if a breast reduction is an appropriate treatment for you.